romanaumov/YouTube-Browser/README.md

 `docker-compose.yaml` - Docker compose to run several containers.

-`Dockerfile` - Docker file to run Streamlit app.
+`Dockerfile.streamlit` - Docker file to run Streamlit app.

 `Dockerfile.ingestion` - Docker file to run Ingestion in automatic mode while all containers starting.

 `requirements.txt` - File with list of Python libraries which used in the system.

+`grafana.md` - SQL queries to PostgreSQL database for using in Grafana UI.

+`.env` - File with environment variables, which will be exported to the system while application starting.

+`dashboard.json` - Exported file with dashboard description from Grafana.
+To see panels from dashboard, just need to import this file via Grafana UI.

 ## How to reproduce the project